Skip to Content

 If you don’t feel the pedal, your ABS system needs to be bled.
 You can use a special tool provided by your Chevy dealership.
 This tool looks like a Nintendo GameBoy and cycles valves and pump motors to bleed the ABS system.
 The bleeding process purges the system of old fluid and draws fresh fluid in.
 Make sure you bleed your brakes twice if possible.

-READ ALSO: How to Idle a Truck?
+READ ALSO: What is a Cargo Truck?

 Bleeding the ABS module is an easy, but sometimes difficult task.
 Before bleeding your ABS system, make sure that your vehicle is parked on a level surface and that you have adequate ventilation and lighting.
 You should engage parking gear before bleeding your brakes, and then use a car jack to raise the vehicle.
 You’ll need to remove the four wheels of your truck, and you should then be able to access the bleeders.